FinYang/yangzhuoranyang.com/content/home/about.md

 My name is Yangzhuoran Yang, but usually I let people call me __Fin__ as that's easier if you don't speak Chinese.

-I just finished my undergraduate degree.
-While waiting to begin Honours study at Monash, I am currently working for [Dr Bonsoo Koo](https://research.monash.edu/en/persons/bonsoo-koo), [Dr Dan Zhu](https://research.monash.edu/en/persons/dan-zhu) and [Professor Rob J. Hyndman](https://robjhyndman.com/) as a research assistant.
+I am doing Honours in Econometrics at Monash.
+The project I've been working on is about portfolio selection in a stochastic control setting with [Dr Bonsoo Koo](https://research.monash.edu/en/persons/bonsoo-koo) and [Dr Dan Zhu](https://research.monash.edu/en/persons/dan-zhu).
+I am also working part-time for them and [Professor Rob J. Hyndman](https://robjhyndman.com/) as a research assistant.
 The works I've done are mostly related to R programming and data manipulation.
-One of the projects that I'm doing recently involves stochastic optimization.
 You can find the software I have contributed on this site.

 Apart from that, I have also been doing some private tutoring on Econometrics related courses for a few years.
 I have a degree on Actuarial Science, but sadly I find Business analytics and Econometrics are more interesting to me.